robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ### Data pre-processing and splitting

-In the process, all images are converted to  .png files and manually extracted into sub-folders for easy access in the next steps.
-Then, we resize the images by running **`tf.keras.preprocessing.image.load_img()`** function for loading the images with different heights and widths into PIL format, sizing 224 x 224 pixels as CNN models expect such a target size.
-A PIL Image instance is then converted to a Numpy array using **`tf.keras.preprocessing.image.img_to_array()`** function, returning a 3D Numpy array (501, 224, 224, 3).
-Last step, we also need to run the images through a preprocess input function of the models we have used, such as **`tf.keras.applications.efficientnet.preprocess_input()`** for preprocessing the NumPy array encoding a batch of images.
+In the process, all images were converted to  .png files and manually extracted into sub-folders for easy access in the next steps.
+Then, we resized the images by running **`tf.keras.preprocessing.image.load_img()`** function for loading the images with different heights and widths into PIL format, sizing 224 x 224 pixels as CNN models expect such a target size.
+A PIL Image instance was then converted to a Numpy array using **`tf.keras.preprocessing.image.img_to_array()`** function, returning a 3D Numpy array (501, 224, 224, 3).
+Last step, we also needed to run the images through a preprocess input function of the models we have used, such as **`tf.keras.applications.efficientnet.preprocess_input()`** for preprocessing the NumPy array encoding a batch of images.

 <p align="center">
 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/786e5b558be0f610d95958e3cbe30c0b0b70fc31/preprocessed%20five%20Buddha%20images.jpg" style="width:1000px;"/>